2025 GENERAL ELECTION FAQ

 When is Election Day?

-Yes!
-You can vote early at your county Board of Elections.
+You can vote early at your county's early voting center; check with your county Board of Elections for info—go here to find yours.
 The days are times this year are:

 -